SimonVerhoeven/archunit-demo/README.md

 }
 ````

-An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\OnionTest.java) which uses the slicingmodule as verification source.
+An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\OnionTest.java) which uses the slicingmodule as a verification source.
 The onion package contains a setup with some violations to demonstrate the validation

 #### Slicing

 Using `SlicesRuleDefinition` we can verify whether our slices are free of cycles/dependencies on each other.

-An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\SliceTest.java) which uses the slicingmodule as verification source.
+An example can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\SliceTest.java) which uses the slicingmodule as a verification source.

 ***